 3. Secure Access

-In case workers exploit company devices outside of the workplace, it is necessary to think about their physical security.
-Ensure protection against loss and theft by applying full-disk encryption and strong password policy.
+When company devices are exploited outside of the workplace, it is necessary to think about their physical security.
+Ensure protection against loss and theft by applying full-disk encryption and a strong password policy.
 This will prevent important data from harmful access.

 Another scenario is when the company allows employees to use their own devices.
 First of all, always configure VPN to connect to key corporate services as it reduces man-in-the-middle attacks.
 Also, secure access with multi-factor authentication, implement endpoint security policy and use tools to generate one-time codes.
 These actions enhance protection and provide authorized access.